y0soro/ILL_Plugins/README.md

 y0soro's BepInEx Plugins for ILLGAMES.

-## SVS_CharaFilter
+## SVS_CharaFilter / DC_CharaFilter

-Character/coordinate card filter for SVS.
+Character/coordinate card filter for SVS and DigitalCraft.

 It allows you to filter character/coordinate cards with personalities and folder categories that managed by yourself.